Outcast poster

 The inciting incident occurs at 11 minutes when Zhao and Lian are attacked by Shing's soldiers and rescued by Jacob, who stumbles into the conflict while intoxicated, inadvertently becoming their protector..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Jacob makes the active choice to protect Zhao and Lian and help them reach the White City, accepting responsibility and beginning to fight his demons rather than fleeing them., moving from reaction to action.
+This indicates the protagonist's commitment to Jacob makes the active choice to protect Zhao and Lian and help them reach the White City, accepting responsibility and beginning to fight his demons rather than fleeing them., moving from reaction to action.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, The group is captured by Shing's forces.
 Zhao is taken and faces execution.
-Jacob is beaten and left for dead, seemingly unable to save those he has sworn to protect., illustrates the protagonist at their lowest point.
+Jacob is beaten and left for dead, seemingly unable to save those he has sworn to protect., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Jacob retrieves his sword and armor, synthesizing his crusader skills with his newfound purpose of protection rather than conquest.
 He rides to rescue Zhao with full commitment., demonstrating the transformation achieved throughout the journey.